ncatlab/nlab-content/pages/6/8/9/1/1986/content.md

 *  [[Toby Bartels]]:  Reading Zoran\'s work reminds me that there\'s another way to interpretation notation for an integral, which I\'ve now recorded at [[measure space]].
 (I think that capitalising the 'N' in 'Nullstellensatz' in English is like capitalising the 'T' in '[Cantor\'s Theorem](http://en.wikipedia.org/wiki/Cantor's_Theorem)', but I\'m not going to worry about it in a world with redirects.)

-* [[Zoran ?koda]]: added standard references to [[commutative algebra]] and links to Murfet's online notes. [[Nullstellensatz]] as a German noun compound starts with a capital letter, and it is usually (though not always) quoted so in English references.
+* [[Zoran Škoda]]: added standard references to [[commutative algebra]] and links to Murfet's online notes. [[Nullstellensatz]] as a German noun compound starts with a capital letter, and it is usually (though not always) quoted so in English references.

 * [[Toby Bartels]]:  Created [[algebraically closed field]].

-* [[Zoran ?koda]]: created [[commutative algebra]] both for the notion of a commutative $k$-algebra and the subject of _the_ commutative algebra, which is one of the foundations of algebraic geometry.
+* [[Zoran Škoda]]: created [[commutative algebra]] both for the notion of a commutative $k$-algebra and the subject of _the_ commutative algebra, which is one of the foundations of algebraic geometry.
 I have removed the redirect commutative algebra from [[associative unital algebra]].
 Toby: a variety is an affine, quasiaffine, projective or quasiprojective variety.
 Hence if one talks about the category of all varieties, then all of those are objects simultaneously, and not by convention of choice.
 True enough quasiprojective includes all others as the affine space is a Zariski open subset of the projective space.
 I corrected nonlogical usage of the maximal compact to the maximal torus.
 The thing is that I usually use K for maximal compact in G which is complex, and now I used G for compact and $G^C$ for complexification, so in my normal notation it would be $K/T=G/B$ where $T$ is the maximal torus.
 Once I lost $K$ in the complexification notation I put it automatically at the place of the torus.
 Of course $SL(n,C)/B = SU(n)/T$, what is called Gram-Schmidt orthogonalization procedure :) Thanks for  catching the inconsistency in language.
 I will use $T$ now and remove $K$ everywhere (better I used my notation).

 *  [[Toby Bartels]]:
    *  A question at [[flag variety]], and also a brief question at [[algebraic variety]].
    *  Responded to Mike at [[monotone function]].
 What I have there is not quite right, but I\'ll let Mike react before I have another go.

-* [[Zoran ?koda]]: created [[algebraic variety]], additions to [[integral scheme]] and lists [[mathematics]],[[geometry]]
+* [[Zoran Škoda]]: created [[algebraic variety]], additions to [[integral scheme]] and lists [[mathematics]],[[geometry]]

 * [[Toby Bartels]]:  I\'m going to mess with [[category theory]] again, if somebody doesn\'t stop me.